michaelwiles/texas-holdem-kata/README.md

 This is a solution to the kata [here](https://codingdojo.org/kata/TexasHoldEm/)

-It uses poetry for dependency management and pyenv for python version management.
+It uses poetry for dependency management and you can use pyenv for python version management.